 Proposal Ownership: All deliverables submitted as a response to this RFP shall become the property of the Board and the State of Vermont.
-After an agreement has been executed, it is expected that all submitted responses may be reviewed by any person unless subject to confidentiality or other legal restrictions.
-The Board reserves the right and sole discretion to use any or all information/material presented in reply to this RFP, including the right to destroy any information.
-Disqualification of an Applicant does not eliminate this right.
+All submitted responses may be reviewed by any person after the grant agreement has been signed.
+The Board reserves the right and sole discretion to use any or all information/material presented in reply to this RFP, including theright to destroy any information.
+Disqualification of a Applicant does not eliminate this right.